Wayside is first and foremost for people in Atlantic Canada working for the greater good in communities, organizations and society.

 We are a region that values community and that is rich is social capital.
 There are many inspiring nonprofits, social enterprises and community building initiatives.
 Working to affect change is rewarding and often very hard work.
 It is easy to feel frustrated, overwhelmed by the challenge, and alone.

 No matter what we are working on, we all face similar challenges of courage, resilience, and knowing how to be strategic and effective—with the situation and with ourselves.
 We can all benefit from further learning.
 In addition, there may be people we are unaware of working on issues very similar to ours, who can be sources of feedback, ideas, and support so that we can have greater collective impact.

-In this way, we hope to help strengthen the qualities of wisdom and compassion throughout Nova Scotia, and to realize our potential as an island of sanity that the world increasingly needs.
+To enable these kinds of learning and connections, Wayside provides access to training, useful online discussions, networking, and extensive resources.
+In this way, we hope to help strengthen the capacity for positive change throughout Atlantic Canada, and to realize our potential as a refuge for sanity that the world increasingly needs.